-Colourful Christmas Living Room: Inspired by Anthropologie, with bottle brush Christmas trees, mercury glass, vintage ornaments, macrame, and pastel colours.
+Colourful Christmas Family Room: Inspired by Anthropologie, with bottle brush Christmas trees, mercury glass, vintage ornaments, macrame, and pastel colours.

 This year I’ve added a little colour and I love it.
 Lots of white and neutrals too, but some touches of pink, turquoise, and green too.
 I was inspired by the Anthropologie look I’ve seen so much this Christmas.
 Things like colourful bottle brush trees, mercury glass, macrame, pompoms, pampas grass, and pastel colours.
 I hope you like it too.